 “15 minutes or less could save you 15% off car insurance.”

 GEICO offers a unique selling proposition that resonates with anyone who has tried to buy car insurance online.
 The USP doesn’t just communicate that it can save you money, but that it can do so while saving you time as well.
 Compared to the experience of buying insurance through an agent, which requires making an appointment, listening to a sales pitch, and waiting for a quote, GEICO makes it clear that its process is quick and painless, and can save you money.

-Because people had, for years, been used to purchasing insurance through a local agent, GEICO demonstrated that it offers a different way to find coverage that is quick and relatively painless.
+Because people had been used to purchasing insurance through a local agent for years, GEICO demonstrated that it offers a different way to find coverage that is quick and relatively painless.
 It also entices potential customers to give it a try since they “might save 15%.”
-Check out even more real-world selling proposition examples here.

 How to Create a Unique Selling Proposition in 5 Steps